How to Be a Great Code Reviewer With Tips and Best Practices

 Reviewers should prioritize core issues to ensure that feedback is meaningful.
 Core issues typically include critical bugs, major architectural decisions, and significant performance impacts.
 Focusing on these essential areas not only improves code quality but also fosters effective communication among team members.

 By concentrating on core issues, reviewers can use their time and effort more efficiently, leading to more productive code reviews.
-This focus ensures that the most critical aspects of the code are addressed, contributing to a higher-quality codebase.
+This focus guarantees that the most critical aspects of the code are addressed, contributing to a higher-quality codebase.

 Utilizing Automated Tools